-On behalf of 1885 Atlantic, Haley & Aldrich of New York (Haley & Aldrich) has prepared this Remedial Investigation Work Plan (RIWP) for the 1885 Atlantic Avenue Redevelopment Site, Speedway #7833 located at 1885 Atlantic Avenue (see Figure 1) in Brooklyn, New York (Site).
-This RIWP is being submitted as part of the Brownfield Cleanup Program (BCP) Application submitted by 1885 Atlantic and was prepared in accordance with the regulations and guidance applicable to the BCP.
+On behalf of 1885 Atlantic, Haley & Aldrich of New York (Haley & Aldrich) has prepared this Remedial Investigation Work Plan (RIWP) for the 1885 Atlantic Avenue Redevelopment BCP Site C224347, Speedway #7833 located at 1885 Atlantic Avenue (see Figure 1) in Brooklyn, New York (Site).
+This RIWP was prepared in accordance with the regulations and guidance applicable to the BCP.